 The Whitehall

 There’s no better spot to enjoy creative cocktails and delicious dishes at The Whitehall than on their recently revamped terrace.
 Slightly elevated off street level, it’s cosy and intimate, ideal for date nights or those long-awaited catch-ups with your besties.
-Parasoles and heaters are on-hand ensuring your comfort whatever the weather, though we recommend you go when the sun’s out and soak up those rays.
+Parasols and heaters are on-hand ensuring your comfort whatever the weather, though we recommend you go when the sun’s out and soak up those rays.

 With an expertly executed menu of contemporary British cuisine, you’ll be spoiled for choice when it comes to food.
 Their lunch menu boasts flavoursome fare like the chicken schnitzel with garlic mash and chipotlé sauce.
 Evening diners are set to be blown away by their heartier offerings, like the succulent 10oz salt-aged sirloin or the venison wellington served with sunchoak puree, roast heritage carrot and Tokyo turnip.
 If you’ve any room for dessert, the vanilla creme brulee is divinity in a ramekin!